 If you are trying to sell a Eastern house during the winter months, you might want to incorporate a few festive touches into your open house.
 We have put together some creative holiday themed open house ideas to help you sell your Eastern house fast!

-Many people wait to list their houses until after the holiday season, however, when done correctly, it can actually be a great time to sell your Wilmington house!
+Many people wait to list their houses until after the holiday season, however, when done correctly, it can actually be a great time to sell your Eastern house!
 Many people are looking to buy before year-end or relocate during winter break.
 Reaching these people is key to selling!
 And by offering a warm and welcoming open house, your property will stand out to these prospective buyers!